 Division of Population Medicine aims to improve health and healthcare through research, research-led teaching, engagement and innovation.
 The Division’s postgraduate research programmes focus on Prevention and redesigning healthcare services.
 These involve consideration of the causes of health problems and how prevention can reduce burden and harm, reviewing how various health conditions are treated and looking at ways to make health care better in terms of the quality, cost effectiveness, and disparities of medical care.

-All PhD's and Post Docs are jointly supervised by a multidisciplinary team, and enjoy daily access to supervisors, sensitive group feedback when presenting at the weekly seminar program, and financial and other support for attending additional courses and conferences.
+All PhD students and postdoctoral researchers are jointly supervised by a multidisciplinary team, and enjoy daily access to supervisors, sensitive group feedback when presenting at the weekly seminar program, and financial and other support for attending additional courses and conferences.

 The Division seeks to conduct world-leading research that is socially responsive, locally relevant, and applicable internationally.
 We aim to achieve this by increasing our focus on those areas of research where we have the strongest track record and potential, and by developing structures that ensure integration between disciplines and across existing groups.